hulanbv/module-nest-utilities-client/readme.md

 # nest-utilities-client-state

 <p align="center">
-An extension for <a href="https://github.com/MartinDrost/nest-utilities-client">nest-utilities-client</a>, providing an easy way to transition your HTTP services and data to a global state through React hooks.
+An extension for <a href="https://github.com/MartinDrost/nest-utilities-client">nest-utilities-client</a>, providing an easy way to transition your HTTP services and data to reusable state through React hooks.
 </p>

 ## Installation